-Suitable key informants for the sample will be identified via four mechanisms.
-The first is the stakeholder mapping element of the secondary data review.
-The second is consultations with local and national authorities.
-The third is via consultation with local, national and international organizations participating in the refugee response via the relevant Refugee Coordination Forum working groups.
-The fourth is via snowballing from respondents that have already been engaged.
+Suitable key informants for the sample of the first round were identified via four mechanisms.
+The first was the stakeholder mapping element of the secondary data review.
+The second was consultations with local and national authorities.
+The third was via consultation with local, national and international organisations participating in the refugee response via the relevant